ezrakahn/FLCAC-Submission-Guidance/FLCAC_Submission_Guidance.md

 ACTION IN CONTRACT, NEGLIGENCE OR OTHER TORTIOUS CLAIM THAT ARISES OUT OF OR IN CONNECTION WITH THE ACCESS, USE OR PERFORMANCE OF THESE DATA.

-# Data Provider’s Content License Agreement (“Agreement”)
+# Appendix B - Data Provider’s Content License Agreement (“Agreement”)

 > FLCAC does not claim ownership of the materials (each a "Submission"
 > and collectively "Submissions") you provide to FLCAC (including